braekir/braekir.github.io/README.md

-This is a calculator to help weavers of naaxein and yeil koowu work out yarn requirements, etc.
+This is (well, will be) a calculator to help weavers of naaxein and yeil koowu work out yarn requirements, etc.

 Many thanks to Rameş Aliyev for his [very elegant trig visualizer](https://github.com/ramesaliyev/trigonoparty)-- as a beginning coder, seeing your methods was incredibly helpful!